rkh/hansi/README.md

 puts Hansi.render("<gold>Hello <underline>%s</underline>!</gold>", ENV['USER'], tags: true)
 ```

-You can also use `render` to turn a color object into its ANIS code.
+You can also use `render` to turn a color object into its ANSI code.

 The `render` method takes a `mode` option to enforce a color mode.